zeniazuraiq/zeniazuraiq.github.io/_projects/1_project.md

 Further repulsive interactions, not connected to the fermionic nature of the star, can be introduced.
 In our work, we considered the causal limit of repulsive interactions - the Zeldovich interaction.
 In doing so, we were able to link a further scale to the two masses mentioned earlier.
 The scale of the mediator vector boson responsible for the interactions.

-<i> This is a brief description of work I did as part of my M.Sc. thesis, at NIT Tiruchirappalli, under the supervision of Dr. Somnath Mukhopadhyay.
-All figures used here are generated using Python 3.7.6. </i>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/500 MeV.jpg" title="example image" class="img-fluid rounded z-depth-1" %}